 Cylindrical or Root Form Implants

 The cylindrical or root form implants represent the majority of the implants used today due probably to the technique used to place and restore them.
 The procedure is as follows: The area is anesthetized and an incision is made to expose the bone where the implant will go.
 The site is prepared with special instruments that allow a tight fit when the implant is introduced in the bone.
 The implant is covered and the gums sutured.
 The sutures come out in about a week.
-These cylinders remain covered for a period of three to eight months, after which they are uncovered and checked to verify that they are fused to the bone and a post or attachment is connected that comes out through the gums and is used to attach the tooth or denture.
+These cylinders remain covered for a period of three to six months, after which they are uncovered and checked to verify that they are fused to the bone and a post or attachment is connected that comes out through the gums and is used to attach the tooth or denture.

 Zirconia implants are root form implants, so they are in this category.